+What is a Vancouver Presale?
 A presale is when a condo developer sells the suites of the development before it has been completely built and often before construction has even begun.
 You, the buyer, purchase the right to the future property.
 While ultimately you are responsible for paying the full purchase price, you do not have to take out a mortgage on the property immediately but are only responsible for a deposit.
 This deposit usually ranges from 5 to 10% of the purchase price at the time you buy, with another 10 to 15% paid in installments over the course of construction.
 The developer does not gain access to this deposit money, which is held in a trust account, until completion.
 If the developer does not follow through with the construction project, the full deposit will be returned to the buyer.

+Why would anyone buy a condo that does not yet exist?
 The answer depends on your goals, which we explore in more detail below, but there are three key reasons that should interest all potential buyers: